linode/docs/docs/products/networking/global-loadbalancer/_index.md

 aliases: ['/platform/global-loadbalancer/','/loadbalancers/','/guides/platform/global-loadbalancer/']
 ---

 **Akamai Global Load Balancer**  offers global, configurable, scalable, distributed compute traffic management across physical, virtual, and cloud-hosted applications.
-It can automatically detect load conditions and route traffic to the optimal target while maintaining custom routing policies and consistent visitor session behavior.
+It can automatically detect load conditions and levels and route traffic to the optimal target while maintaining custom routing policies and consistent visitor session behavior.

 ## Global Load Balancer Workflow

 Here's how Global Load Balancer works:

-1. Create Compute Instances (targets) and add them to the Global Load Balancer configuration.
+1. Create Compute Instances (targets) that will be added to the Global Load Balancer configuration.

+1. Configure the load balancer, add the service targets,  and create the load balancing routing policy to distribute traffic across targets.

 1. Create a CNAME record in your DNS that maps the Compute Instance targets to the load balancer.

-1. Configure the load balancing policy to distribute traffic across targets.

 Health checks detect if a target is down and routes traffic to an available target or a failover target.
 Session stickiness routes subsequent requests to the same target as long as it remains healthy.